This guest post was originally contributed by Donately on June 29th, 2021. The original author has updated this post as of May 3rd, 2023.

-Jacob Spencer, Customer Success / Account Manager
+Jacob Spencer, Customer Success / Account Manager at Donately

-Throughout my career, I've been able to help sales and success teams tackle new markets, grow and expand.
+Throughout my career, I've been able to help sales and success teams tackle new markets, grow, and expand.
+I strive to make fundraising easy with the right tools and the journey as enjoyable as possible.
 Leading with empathy, listening to actually solve problems, and remembering that we are all human are the key elements to growing any business in a meaningful way.